nn-dma/generate-verification-report/README.md

 However, it can technically be invoked from anywhere capable of running Dagger and Docker Engine.

+> It will only work with GitHub until further notice here.
+This is because some scripts communicate directly with the GitHub API.
+In the near future this will be extended to support Azure DevOps as well.
+These already exist elsewhere, but proper switching logic is not yet implemented here.

 ![](./doc/dagger_workflow.png)

 # How to use this?